aubreyaubrey/crossprocessdesign/content/blog/post-3.md

 description: 'Site titles don''t have to be descriptive, they just have to be memorable. '

 ---
 Art therapy @ [thebestsweater.com](https://thebestsweater.com).
-Like this one, the site is built with [Hugo](https://gohugo.io) and hosted on [Netlify](https://www.netlify.com).
+Like this one, it's a static site built with [Hugo](https://gohugo.io) and hosted on [Netlify](https://www.netlify.com).
 This is the only way I have fun making websites anymore.